zyeworld/KoreanSAT-math/README.md

 Suneung math is quite an assortment of carefully crafted problems.
 It would generally be a helpful resource if you study or teach math.
-Try it if you're a math nerd like me!
+Try it if you're a math nerd!